santoshkatageri/santoshkatageriold.github.io/README.md

-This is my personal resume website created using github page
+This is my Online resume webpage created using github page